Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/deploying-maintaining/how-tos/firewall-networking-airgapping/how-to-configure-customer-firewall.md

 3. **Locate Network Firewall Rule Groups**
    - In the VPC Dashboard, go to **Network Firewall > Network Firewall Rule Groups**.
-   - Find one of the following rule groups:
+   - Find the rule group with either `Overrides` or `Auxiliary` in the name
-     - `Combine-Custom-Overrides`
-     - `Combine-Custom-Rule-Group`
+     - _Note: Combine can optionally configure a public firewall - make sure you're editing the correct rule group!_
      - _Note: The age of the deployment will dictate the name of the rule set._

 4. **Edit the Rule Set**